 Jeans are a staple in most of our wardrobes and need no introduction but we all have different tastes in jeans.
 And there is something that differentiates the many different types of jeans out there other than the plain dark indigo colored raw jeans – the washes or the finishes that the denim undergoes during the manufacturing of jeans.

 The washes and other surface treatments on the surface of denim fabric enhance the beauty and the popularity of jeans.
-They produce eye-catching effects like color fading, contouring, spotting, marbling and creates a lived-in faded look which we all love and add more value to the product.
+They produce eye-catching effects like color fading, contouring, spotting, marbling and creates a lived-in faded look which we all cherish and add more value to the product.

 Before the jeans undergo the washes there maybe some pre-treatment processes involved.
 But when denim is used without these pretreatments it is called Raw denim or Dry Denim and it has its own value.

 Pretreatment is the process by which all the oil or chemical-based impurities added during the manufacture of fabric is removed.
 It helps to avoid streaking, color loss, and stiffness.
 Desizing removes the sizing agents applied to strengthen the yarn during weaving.
 The product is now treated with anti-crease agents to reduce the risk of creasing.
 When denim is washed just once like this, it is called one-wash.